Dogs are not permitted on the island from April 13-September 12Find out more

 Full clothing and footwear must be worn in the castle and the church.
 We advise walking shoes/boots for all the family as the terrain on the island is cobbled, steep, rugged and uneven in parts.

-Our full Frequently Asked Questions can be found here.
+Our full access guide can be found here: